AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/email-analysis/build-an-email-analysis-report-that-lists-leads.md

 >[!AVAILABILITY]
 >
 >Not all customers have purchased this functionality.
-Contact your sales rep for details.
+Contact your Customer Success Manager for details.

 Follow these steps to create an Email Analysis report that will show you every lead that was sent a specific Email, this report will also include Click and Open stats.

+>[!NOTE]
+>
+>The data engine backing Email Analysis RCA ignores greater than 12 clicks per person if they came from same email and campaign.
+Please take this into account when comparing Email Analysis reports to standard Marketo Analytics reporting.

 1. Launch **Revenue Explorer**.